|

 gentle heat

 that cooks food thoroughly without burning.
-What can

 you cook in the outdoors?
 Anything you can